First Home Loans

 Other things you need to know:

-• The First Home Loans is for owner occupied properties only and cannot be used for rental or investment properties.
+• The First Home Loan is for owner occupied properties only and cannot be used for rental or investment properties.

 • You must not own any other property.